 A nucleus for researching mental health policy and a provider of technical assistance in such areas as service innovation, system reform, workforce development, program evaluation, and other areas, WICHE’s Mental Health Program is another well-used resource available to New Mexico.
 The program is collaborating with Doña Ana County in southern New Mexico to provide technical assistance and training to support improved crisis intervention resources.
 These efforts include mental health first aid trainings, trauma-informed care trainings, and support for a behavioral health “promotoras” initiative.

 The Master Property Program (MPP), helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $103 billion.
+Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $103 million.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.
 In a third collaboration with MHEC, WICHE extends the benefits of MHECtech to colleges and universities in the West enabling them to purchase from competitively bid purchasing agreements to reduce costs on a range of hardware and software products and services.

 Jose Garcia, cabinet secretary of higher education, New Mexico Higher Education Department; Hanna Skandera, Secretary of Education-Designate, Publication Education Department; Susanna Murphy, lecturer, Department of Educational Leadership and Organizational Learning; Viola Florez, dean, College of Education, University of New Mexico, Albuquerque; Dede Feldman, state senator, Albuquerque; Peter White, professor of English and American literature, University of New Mexico, and former cabinet secretary, New Mexico Higher Education Department; Reed Dasenbrock, vice chancellor for academic affairs, University of Hawai'i at Manoa, and former cabinet secretary, New Mexico Higher Education Department; Beverlee McClure, CEO, Association of Commerce & Industry, and former cabinet secretary, New Mexico Higher Education Department; Letitia Chambers, CEO, Heard Museum, and former executive director of the Commission on Higher Education; Everett Frost (WICHE chair, 2000), president emeritus and professor emeritus, Eastern New Mexico University, Portales; Pauline Gubbels, former state representative, Albuquerque; Bruce D. Hamlett, adjunct professor of public policy, William Jessup University, and former executive director of the Commission on Higher Education, Santa Fe; Karen Becklin, board member, ENMU-Ruidoso Collge; Dewayne Matthews, vice president of policy and strategy, Lumina Foundation, and former executive director, New Mexico Commission on Higher Education; and Richard Peck, novelist and former president of the University of New Mexico at Albuquerque.